Group-A-Software-Engineering/recipe-generator/README.md

     Enjoy cooking with the Recipe Generator!
 We hope our platform helps you find inspiration, stay healthy, and enjoy delicious meals.
 Happy cooking!

-Need to include: Pre-requisites for incoming SWE's (HTML version, type of language, etc.); clarify the strategy we use to review and finalize code.